Snehagupta1907/somnia-defi-hack/balancer-v3-monorepo/scripts/somnia/README.md

 6. **`04-swap-tokens.ts`** - Performs a test swap (0.1 USDTG → WSTT)
    - Requires liquidity from step 5

+7. **`05-remove-liquidity.ts`** - Removes liquidity from the pool
+   - Requires liquidity to be present in the pool

+8. **`06-add-more-liquidity.ts`** - Adds balanced liquidity to the pool
+   - Adds equal amounts of all tokens in the pool

+9. **`07-add-liquidity-single-token.ts`** - Adds liquidity for a single token
+   - Adds liquidity for only one specific token

 ## Token Configuration

 The weighted pool will be created with these tokens: